jamro/jsbattle/packages/jsbattle-docs/docs/configuration.md

     // interval of querying the queue for new battles to be played "queueQueryTime": 5000,

-    // UbdPlayer sandbox user generated code by running headless chrome in the backend.
-    // The port is where webpage with UbdPlayer is hosted.
-It should not be accessible
-    // externally
-    "port": 8899,

     // how fast battles should be played on the server side.
 Tweak that for CPU optimisation.
     "speed": 1,